roytang/blog/content/replies/2016/05/d3e8tmv/index.md

 - SketchDaily
 ---

 I've found when drawing female faces, the less lines I use they generally turn out better.
-I try to use just enough lines to show the facial/bone structure \n\nYour sketch is pretty great though!
+I try to use just enough lines to show the facial/bone structure

+Your sketch is pretty great though!